 Method 1.
 Make Money On WeFunder Raising Capital For Startups

-The first way of making money on WeFunder is through raising capital from the crowd.
-The platform helps thousands more potential founders get off the ground and take their shot.
+The first way of making money on WeFunder is by raising capital from the crowd.
+The platform helps thousands of potential founders get off the ground and take their shots.

 Do you have a startup that needs capital, or have an idea that you want to turn into a reality?
 WeFunder can help you achieve exactly that!
 Create your free account and start raising money.